bkasap/chatroom-mqtt/Readme.md

 Here is an example ```.js``` implementation [online](https://www.eclipse.org/paho/clients/js/utility/).

+You can retrieve your mqtt tokens [here](https://chatroom-token.poc.kpn-dsh.com/).

 Tip!
-Split 2 windows: we'll use one for subscription and the other for publishing.
+2 browsers on your screen: we'll use one for subscription and the other for publishing.

 ```
 Host:
 mqtt.poc.kpn-dsh.com